MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-rewrite.md

 - The search service uses the original query and the rewritten queries to retrieve search results.

 Query rewriting is an optional feature.
 Without query rewriting, the search service just uses the original query to retrieve search results.

+> [!NOTE]
+> Query rewriting is currently available in the East US, North Europe, and Southeast Asia regions.

+## Why use query rewriting?

+When you enable query rewriting in Azure AI Search, you might or might not see higher BM25 scores, which indicate how relevant a document is to a query.
+Query rewriting uses generative AI to expand the original query, adding more terms and refining search results.

+When query rewriting might be helpful:
+- Correcting typos or spelling errors in user queries.
+- Expanding queries with synonyms to improve search results.

+When query rewriting might not be helpful:
+- For highly specific queries that require exact matches.
+- When searching for unique identifiers or product codes.

 ## Prerequisites